-The cosmetic and personal care market in Australia has experienced consistent growth thanks to consumer interest in clean beauty, sustainable ingredients and new innovative formats.
-Rising interest from local startups to global scale beauty manufacturers is happening now, presenting an enormous market opportunity for those who can meet regulatory expectations.
+The cosmetic and personal care market in Australia has experienced consistent growth thanks to consumer interest in clean beauty, sustainable ingredients, and new innovative formats.
+Rising interest from local startups to global-scale beauty manufacturers is happening now, presenting an enormous market opportunity for those who can meet bold regulatory expectations under modern cosmetic regulations.

 Regulatory compliance is important for both domestic producers and international brands.
-Regulatory compliance allows for consumer trust, legal access, and a way to scale the business over time.
-Being aware of the different channels of Australian regulation will provide pathways to market access and reduce the risk of making costly mistakes.
+Strong cosmetic compliance allows for consumer trust, legal access, and a way to scale the business over time.
+Being aware of the different channels of cosmetic regulations Australia will provide pathways to market access and reduce the risk of making costly mistakes.

 Key Regulatory Authorities in Australia